Dark Tower (game): Supplies from the Bazaar

+Objective

-Each territory besides a player's own contains one of three keys—bronze, silver and gold, in that order—needed to unlock the Tower.
-The location of the key is randomly determined by the Tower.
-Each player will therefore need to travel around the board, through each of the other three players' territories, until the player has all three keys.
-At this point, the player returns to their territory, buys reinforcements for a maximum complement of warriors, and then attempts to unlock the tower with a key code which once cracked brings them to the final battle to defeat the Tower, which contains a predetermined number of defenders inside.
-The first player to beat the Tower wins the game; losing requires building up another army.
+Each kingdom, besides a player's own, contains one of three keys—bronze, silver and gold, acquired in that order—needed to unlock the Tower.
+The location of the key within that kingdom is randomly determined by the Tower.
+Each player will therefore need to travel around the board, through each of the other three kingdoms, until the player has all three keys; players are free to move through spaces in other kingdoms except for the foreign citadel.
+At this point, the player returns to their kingdom, buys reinforcements for a maximum complement of warriors, and then attempts to unlock the Tower by entering a code which requires them to confirm a sequence of keys (bronze, silver, and gold) displayed in the correct order, randomized for each game.
+Once cracked, this brings them to the final battle to defeat the Tower, which contains a predetermined number of defenders inside, depending on the level selected at the start of the game.
+The first player to beat the Tower wins the game; losing the battle requires building up another army.

-Rarity

-Working copies of Dark Tower are increasingly difficult to find and thus highly sought after by collectors.
-This is primarily due to two things: (1) wear and tear on the tower unit, which tended to experience technical faults with the light bulbs and carousel after prolonged use, and (2) the fact that the game went out of print shortly after release due to a lawsuit brought against Milton Bradley for intellectual property theft.